KtaneModules/hexVariants-SparkySpartan/README.md

 Want to tell me about something?
 Contact me on Discord!
 (Spartan#8574)

-[A {hexOS Collective} message log has been attached to this module.
-A {Null} access level is required to access it.]
+-A {hexOS Collective} message log has been attached to this module.
+A {Null} access level is required to access it.- -decrytion in progress...-
-(decrytion in progress...)
 ---